 Derivative of Reinforcement Learning: RLHF (Reinforcement Learning from Human Feedback)

 RLHF (Reinforcement Learning from Human Feedback) is a method that enhances reinforcement learning by utilizing human feedback.
-In traditional reinforcement learning, the goal is to maximize rewards, but this approach is effective when designing those rewards is challenging or when it is necessary to teach ethically appropriate behavior.
-A representative application example is LLMs like ChatGPT.
-For instance, by providing human feedback, LLMs are trained to make the generated text feel more natural.
+While traditional reinforcement learning aims to maximize rewards, RLHF is effective when designing those rewards is difficult or when it is important to teach ethically appropriate behavior.
+A representative application is large language models (LLMs) such as ChatGPT.
+For example, LLMs are trained by providing human feedback so that the generated text feels more natural.

 Fundamental Elements of Reinforcement Learning